Djegui Koita

-Djegui Koita (born 5 August 1999) is a Malian professional footballer who plays as a defender for Championnat National 2 club Andrézieux.
+Djegui Koita (born 5 August 1999) is a Malian professional footballer who plays as a defender.

 Career

 Having started his career in the youth ranks of Linas-Montlhéry, Koita signed his first professional contract with Guingamp 15 June 2018.
 He made his professional debut for the club in a 0–0 Ligue 1 tie with Caen on 20 October 2018.

 On 7 January 2022, Koita signed for Championnat National 2 side Jura Sud.